Transition into adult services

 This could be over a period of months, weeks or days.
 Overnight stays may also be beneficial to some individuals.
 You can learn more about our full referral process here.

 This may be our staff visiting the current residence of the individual, the individual may come to their new home with their current support team or some transition may be carried out in the community.

 Who should carry out the transition?

 Key people from their existing support team should be identified along with a core support team of their new placement.
 Family members and professionals may also be involved.

 What will ease the transition for the individual?

-Familiar items, favourite activities, helping to buy or take things to personalise their pace at the new home, social stories and looking at pictures beforehand to aid information processing will all help.
+Familiar items, favourite activities, helping to buy or take things to personalise their space at the new home, social stories and looking at pictures beforehand to aid information processing will all help.